cybo-neutron/computerScience/SystemDesign/APIs.md

 - 301 : REdirect
 - 400 : Bad request
 - 409 : conflict (data you are trying to create already exist)
+- 412 : Sending data which server is not able to process it
+- 500 : Server failure.